 Lots of companies make great holsters for appendix carry.
-A few that I have used or have trusted friends endorsements are Philster, Keepers Concealment, Tier One Concealed, T5 Custom Kydex, and Tenicor.
+A few that I have used or have trusted friends endorsements are KSG Armory, Philster, Keepers Concealment, Tier One Concealed, T5 Custom Kydex, and Tenicor.
 Sure there are more appendix holster makers out there, so if I didn't mention your favorite, feel free to leave a comment.

 Still on the fence about carrying in the appendix position?
 I pulled an episode from our Concealed Carry Podcast that discusses appendix carry specifically, as well as some other content we have done on the topic.